 The majority of Lao PDR’s crocodiles thrive in the Xe Champhone Wetlands, which is one of two Ramsar sites in the country.
 Wetland conservation for crocodiles protects many other species of fauna and flora and serves as an important natural sink of carbon (in the wetland and peatland).
 Protection of this carbon sink contributes to mitigation of global climate change, by preventing the emission of greenhouse gases.

-Government commitment to develop a Ramsar site management plan, anticipated in late 2018, will consider an integrated approach to conservation and expansion to include additional suitable crocodile habitat.
+Government commitment to develop a Ramsar site management plan will consider an integrated approach to conservation and expansion to include additional suitable crocodile habitat.

 Surveys in 2018 strongly suggest crocodile populations are increasing as the result of: